Frequently Asked Question for PLS Program

 expects that you are trying to use a different subject.
 You

-should manually do the mapping between subject files and input
+can manually do the mapping between subject files and input

 conditions by yourself.
 If the mapping you selected does not